 There’s constantly something new and something hip popping up in Downtown Los Angeles as of late.
-Think New York’s Chelsea meets Dumbo – this vibrant area of town has had a huge revival over the past few years and is now filled with art galleries, coffee shops, rooftop bars and is a hub for great eats.
+Think New York’s Chelsea meets nowadays Dumbo, filled with new eateries at every turn.
+This vibrant area of town has had a huge revival over the past few years.
+Now it is filled with art galleries, coffee shops, rooftop bars and is a hub for great eats.
+All of which you are about to discover in our guide to downtown Los Angeles!

 The best part about Downtown LA is that you can walk from A to B, something that’s not so easy in most other parts of the city so everything is right within reach.
 So you’re convinced?
 Here’s your complete DTLA guide to make the most of your time in what is quickly becoming one of our favourite neighbourhoods around town!